shuhaowu/shuhaowu.github.com/pages/home.md

 Yeah.
 I code in my spare time.
 A lot of what I write are things that I need/want and I've contributed to other people's projects as well.

-My main goal is to sit down, come up with something awesome, and get it done.
+I love how it is possible to come up with an idea, sit down, code for a couple hours and come up with a workable prototype.
-It's not necessarily possible in all circumstances due to constraints, I try my best.

 Current interests:

- - Web applications (single page) with REST server and Backbone/CoffeeScript
  - Data mining/ML/Data visualization.
-Big data is fun.
+ - Scaling web application backends.
  - Autonomous robotics, self navigating robots.

 === left ===